Davis Allen (American football): 2023 season

-Allen was selected by the Los Angeles Rams in the fifth round, 175th overall, of the 2023 NFL draft.
-He played in 15 of 17 games during the regular season.
+As a rookie, Allen played in 15 of 17 games during the regular season.
 In Week 14, Allen caught a season-high four passes for 50 yards, including a 7-yard pass from quarterback Matthew Stafford for his first career NFL touchdown in the Rams' 37–31 overtime loss to the Baltimore Ravens.
 Against the San Francisco 49ers in Week 18, Allen made his first professional start, catching four passes for 25 yards in the Rams' 21–20 victory.
+He finished the regular season with 10 receptions for 95 yards and a touchdown.
 In an NFC Wild Card Game at Detroit, Allen caught two passes for 28 yards in the Rams' 24–23 loss to the Lions.